Magdalen Berns: Reactions

 Writing in the Morning Star, Susan Chynoweth and Deborah Lavin (Berns' mother) praised Berns' "determined defence of women's sex-based rights and the rights of lesbians to assert their sexuality in the face of relentless demands to redefine sex as gender", and said she was "one of the best-known feminist speakers of her generation".
 National Review staff writer Madeleine Kearns called her videos a "great source of inspiration and clarity for those trying to resist gender extremism".
 Writing in The Velvet Chronicle, Julia Diana Robertson eulogised Berns as a "rare force of nature", suggesting that "while many may never know the impact she made, the ripple effect will be felt for many years to come".
 Journalist Meghan Murphy stated that Berns had contributed to "igniting public conversation around sex, gender, and sexuality".
-In Der Freitag, Berns was noted as a "person who pits logical thinking, scientific definitions and dictionaries against ideological zeal and perceived reality", whose videos "will continue to help people navigate gender, feminism, and identity politics, inspire and hopefully lessen the confusion."
+In Der Freitag, Berns was described as a "person who pits logical thinking, scientific definitions and dictionaries against ideological zeal and perceived reality", whose videos "will continue to help people navigate gender, feminism, and identity politics, inspire and hopefully lessen the confusion."
+The poet Jenny Lindsay described Berns as "a key figure in any discussion of the history of the UK gender wars [who] unapologetically skewered both gender identity activism and many of its adherents, taking particular aim at those who sought to redefine the word 'lesbian'."
 Irish comedy writer and anti-transgender activist Graham Linehan voiced vocal support for Berns on Twitter and other platforms.
 Berns's death was noted by two Members of the Scottish Parliament: Joan McAlpine MSP described her as a "clever and uncompromising" young woman, while Ruth Maguire MSP described her as a "courageous young feminist, who inspired others".
 The Communist Party of Great Britain (Marxist–Leninist) stated that Berns "gained a large online following for her own forthright brand of radical feminism".
-In October 2019, Berns was posthumously shortlisted for the Emma Humphreys Memorial Prize, which the organisation awards to women it deems to have "raised awareness of violence against women and children"; in November 2019, she received a special award from the organisation.
+In October 2019, Berns was posthumously shortlisted for the Emma Humphreys Memorial Prize, which the organisation awards to women it deems to have "raised awareness of violence against women and children"; in November 2019, she received posthumously a special award from the organisation.

 Cancer and death

 In April 2017, Berns informed her YouTube subscribers that she had been diagnosed with a brain tumour that was affecting her left frontal lobe, which she later clarified to be centred in her left parietal lobe.
 In July, she announced that she had an astrocytoma that could not be completely removed surgically.
 The tumour evolved into glioblastoma, with which she was diagnosed in October 2018.

 Berns died from brain cancer on 13 September 2019, aged 36, in a Marie Curie Hospice in Edinburgh.